Errol Morris: Unfinished project on Ed Gein

-Inspired by Hitchcock's Psycho, Morris visited Plainfield, Wisconsin, in 1975.
-While in Wisconsin, he conducted multiple interviews with Ed Gein, the infamous serial killer who resided at Mendota State Hospital in Madison.
+Inspired by Hitchcock's Psycho, Morris visited Plainfield, Wisconsin in 1975, where he conducted multiple interviews with Ed Gein, the infamous body snatcher who resided at Mendota State Hospital in Madison.
 He later made plans with German film director Werner Herzog, whom Tom Luddy had introduced to Morris, to return in the summer of 1975 to secretly open the grave of Gein's mother to test their theory that Gein himself had already dug her up.
 Herzog arrived on schedule, but Morris had second thoughts and was not there.
 Herzog did not open the grave.
 Morris later returned to Plainfield, this time staying for almost a year, conducting hundreds of hours of interviews.
-Although he had plans to either write a book or make a film (which he would call Digging up the Past), Morris never completed his Ed Gein project.
+Despite this, his plans to either write a book or make a film (which he would call Digging up the Past) were left unfinished at the time.
+In an October 2023 interview with Letterboxd, Morris mentioned that he has since returned to the project, saying "I started rewatching Psycho, because I'm making a movie about Ed Gein."

 In the fall of 1976, Herzog visited Plainfield again, this time to shoot part of his film Stroszek.